kimjune01/kimjune01.github.io/_posts/2023/2023-06-14-roommates-of-selves.md

 Seeing myself as a linear combination of individual voices allows me to limit the scope of my nurture experiments to one roommate at a time.
 [Self configuration](/self-configuration) is now a matter of asking one roommate at a time if they're awake and how they're feeling.
 Seeing others as such helps me empathize by invoking which parts of themselves are dominant at the time.

 What are your regretful moments?
 Which part of you was in charge at the time?
-When are they asleep?
+What's their name?
+When do they go to sleep?
 If a similar situation came up again, how would you prepare yourself?

 ### More reading